-• Teachers carry out a range of assessments to support their decisions about each child's attainment and progress.
-These will include the following:

-• Observation during lessons or around school.
+- Teachers carry out a range of assessments to support their decisions about each child's attainment and progress.
+These will include the following: - Observation during lessons or around school. - Marking of work and feedback. - Formal assessments such as maths, reading or writing tests which give a level or standardised score. - Informal assessments such as weekly spelling tests or mental arithmetic tests. - Assessments which help pinpoint a pupil's specific areas of weakness in an aspect of learning. - Teachers identify pupils making less than expected progress given their age and individual circumstances.

-• Marking of work.

-• Formal assessments such as maths, reading or writing tests which give a level or standardised score.

-• Informal assessments such as weekly spelling tests or mental arithmetic tests.

-• Assessments which help pinpoint a pupil's specific areas of weakness in an aspect of learning.

-• Teachers identify pupils making less than expected progress given their age and individual circumstances.

-- This can be characterised by progress which: - is significantly slower than that of their peers starting from the same baseline - fails to match or better the child's previous rate of progress - fails to close the attainment gap between the child and their peers - widens the attainment gap

-• A child may fall behind with their learning for many reasons, not all of these will mean the child has a Special Educational Need.
-They may have been absent from school, they may have attended lots of different schools and not had a consistent opportunity to learn, they may be worried about things which distract them from their learning.

-- If a child is not making the progress they should, teachers will: - Identify the aspect(s) which the child has not understood - Break the learning objective down into smaller steps or go back to an earlier learning objective (a differentiated curriculum)

-• Teach the child the next small step they need to remove their barrier to learning

-• Review the child's progress again
+- This can be characterised by progress which: - is significantly slower than that of their peers starting from the same baseline - fails to match or better the child's previous rate of progress - fails to close the attainment gap between the child and their peers - widens the attainment gap - A child may fall behind with their learning for many reasons, not all of these will mean the child has a Special Educational Need.
+They may have been absent from school, they may have attended lots of different schools and not had a consistent opportunity to learn, they may be worried about things which distract them from their learning. - If a child is not making the progress they should, teachers will: - Identify the aspect(s) which the child has not understood - Break the learning objective down into smaller steps - Teach the child the next small step they need to remove their barriers to learning - Review the child's progress again